-Preparation - Mix different types of beans together in a large container.
+Preparation - Mix beans together in a large container.

-Activity - Children sort beans into a muffin tin or small containers by similarity.
+Activity - Children sort beans into a muffin tin or small containers into groups by similarity.
 They choose Number Cards and count out beans to match the numerals.

 • Notice whether children understand one-to-one correspondence, or connecting one number with each item.
 Model this technique if necessary.